Skip to content

 {

-// Recreate subscription if it was disposed during deactivation
+// Recreate the subscription if it was paused during deactivation

 base.OnActivate();